beala/triangle-flower-pot/README.md

+# What is this?

 This is a flower pot.
+Two pots fit onto one tray.
+The pots have drainage holes.
+This can be printed on a 3D printer.

 ![Top view](/top.png)
 ![Bottom view](/bottom.png)